DO YOU WANT TO RESOLVE YOUR ISSUES WITH LESS MONEY, LESS STRESS, AND LESS TIME THAN GOING TO COURT?

 Trusted, Respected, Experienced.

-Brenda is a Rule 31 Listed Family Mediator.
 Brenda is well-known and respected by Nashville area judges and lawyers as an impartial and effective mediator with an excellent track record of settling cases.

 Having an experienced lawyer who practices in front of the courts you’re in is necessary to have a strong and fair mediation.